 - 2.Oracy Children who are entitled to PP can be less confident in oral language.
 This impacts on reading and writing and communication -less confidence when speaking, less able to answer questions, asking questions.
 The school recognises how important oral literacy affects future chances. - Children who are entitled to Pupil Premium are able to: - Speak in sentences scaffolded support with sentence stems - Answer questions in a coherent, articulate and audible manner - Ask questions - Articulate their learning and thoughts - Participate in discussions about topics covered in assembly, RRS, related to virtues and imagery - Talk about any educational visits and make links to classroom learning- current and prior - Engage in conversations with adults about learning and engage withfeedback - 3.
 Readiness and mental well-being- Children who are entitled to Pupil premium often participate less in whole school/community events or extra curricular activities.
 This can affect readiness to learn, engage and mental well-being.
-Lockdown has further impacted this with some children less likely to ask for support, engage in sport and other opportunitiesand less likely to build secure and healthy attachments. - At least 85% of children who are entitled to Pupil Premium attendweekly after school clubs - All PP children are supported to engage in a rich sporting offer during the school day- talent spotted and enabled to represent the school - All parents/carers attend the termly Face to Face meetings - All children who are entitled to pupil premium have a PE kit, school uniform funding and lookand feel part of the school - All parents/carers with children on the record of need are actively engaged in the IEP meetings - Mental well-being targeted support for Music therapy, EMHP support, TIS, Nurture opportunities - 4.Attendance In 2020-2021 there was a gap of attendance of children who were entitled to Pupil Premium and those who were not.
-This has been greatly impacted by lockdown. - The attendance of children who are entitled to Pupil premium is inline with or greater than children who are not pupil premium (National average is 96%) - Families have termly meetings with Headteacher and EWO to meet clearly defined targets and expectations. - PP children want to be in school, care about missing learning and are supported to catch up.
+Lockdown has further impacted this with some children less likely to ask for support, engage in sport and other opportunitiesand less likely to build secure and healthy attachments. - At least 85% of children who are entitled to Pupil Premium attendweekly after school clubs - All PP children are supported to engage in a rich sporting offer during the school day- talent spotted and enabled to represent the school - All parents/carers attend the termly Face to Face meetings - All children who are entitled to pupil premium have a PE kit, school uniform funding and lookand feel part of the school - All parents/carers with children on the record of need are actively engaged in the IEP meetings + SEN 'Tea and Talk' for families - Mental well-being targeted support for Music therapy, EMHP support, TIS, Nurture opportunities including SPACE training for parents - to create a sense of well-being for the whole family - Action plan for 'Parental Engagement' LA framework - 4.Attendance - In 2020-2021 there was a gap of attendance of children who were entitled to Pupil Premium and those who were not.
+This has been greatly impacted by lockdown with an emergence of EBSA children. - The attendance of children who are entitled to Pupil premium is inline with or greater than children who are not pupil premium (National average is 96%) - Families have termly meetings with Headteacher and EWO to meet clearly defined targets and expectations. - PP children want to be in school, care about missing learning and are supported to catch up. - Bespoke intervention for EBSA